68mschmitt/project_runner.nvim/README.md

 ## 🛠️ Roadmap

+- [ ] Ability to edit the existing runners
+- [ ] Auto complete pathing
 - [ ] Locally scoped runners.
 (Instead of global projects, Base the projects on the active directory)
 - [ ] Auto-generate projects based on common patterns (dotnet-.csproj files)
 - [ ] Pre-run tasks.
 (Tasks to run before running the project)